| Home > Idaho Bankruptcy |

-If you are not looking for information regarding Idaho, please use the links on the right to find information for your state.
+If you are not looking for information regarding Idaho, please use the links to your left to find information for your state.

 Idaho bankruptcy courts consist of one district, which is further divided into four divisions.
 Generally, the debtor’s county of residence will determine which division the bankruptcy petition is filed.
 It may also be determined by the location of the debtor’s principal place of business or principal assets.